 Leave a little bit of space as a buffer so the ornament does not break.

-Let the ornaments cool, add some ribbon or twine to your ornament and hang for some amazing smelling ornaments.
+Let your applesauce cinnamon ornaments cool, add some ribbon or twine to your ornament and hang.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.